Learning low-rank latent mesoscale structures in networks: Experimental Details

 \subsection{Figure~\ref{fig:img_ntwk_dict}}

-\commHL{In Figure~\ref{fig:img_ntwk_dict}, we illustrate latent motifs that we learn from the networks \dataset{UCLA} and \dataset{Caltech} and we compare them to an image dictionary.
-The image in panel \textbf{a} is {from the collection \dataset{Die Graphik Ernst Ludwig Kirchners bis 1924, von Gustav Schiefler Band I bis 1916} (Accession Number 2007.141.9, Ernst Ludwig Kirchner, 1926).} {We use this image with permission} from the National Gallery of Art in Washington, DC, USA{.}\footnote{{See \url{https://www.nga.gov/notices/open-access-policy.html} for the open-access policy of the National Gallery of Art.}} We use a {$k$-chain} motif with the corresponding network $F=([k], A_{F})$, a scale $k=21$ for $T=100$ iterations, $N=100$ {injective} homomorphisms per iteration, $r=25$ latent motifs, an $L_{1}$-regularizer with coefficient $\lambda=1$, and the MCMC motif-sampling algorithm $\mathtt{MCMC}=\mathtt{PivotApprox}$.
-The image dictionary for the artwork \dataset{Cycle} in Figure~\ref{fig:img_ntwk_dict} uses an algorithm that is similar to Algorithm~\ref{alg:NDL}, except that we uniformly randomly sample $21 \times 21$ square patches of the image instead of $ k\times k$ mesoscale patches of a network.}
+In Figure~\ref{fig:img_ntwk_dict}, we illustrate latent motifs that we learn from the networks \dataset{UCLA} and \dataset{Caltech} and we compare these latent motifs to the elements of an image dictionary.
+The image in Figure~\ref{fig:img_ntwk_dict}\textbf{a} is from the collection \dataset{Die Graphik Ernst Ludwig Kirchners bis 1924, von Gustav Schiefler Band I bis 1916} (Accession Number 2007.141.9, Ernst Ludwig Kirchner, 1926).
+We use this image with permission from the National Gallery of Art in Washington, DC, USA.\footnote{{See \url{https://www.nga.gov/notices/open-access-policy.html} for the open-access policy of the National Gallery of Art.}} We use a $k$-chain {motif} $F=([k], A_{F})$ and a scale $k=21$ for $T=100$ iterations, $N=100$ injective homomorphisms per iteration, $r=25$ latent motifs, an $L_{1}$-regularizer with coefficient $\lambda = 1$, and the MCMC motif-sampling algorithm $\mathtt{MCMC} = \mathtt{PivotApprox}$.
+The image dictionary for the artwork \dataset{Cycle} in Figure~\ref{fig:img_ntwk_dict} uses an algorithm that is similar to Algorithm~\ref{alg:NDL}, except that we uniformly randomly sample $21 \times 21$ square patches of the image instead of $k \times k$ mesoscale patches of a network.